citycoins/governance/ccips/ccip-020/ccip-020-graceful-protocol-shutdown.md

 | 83    | No        | No              | shutdown, no STX to claim |
 | 84    | No        | Yes             | retrieve locked CityCoins |

+Stacking claims are based on cycle numbers and should be routed to the correct contracts:

+TODO: INSERT TABLE HERE FOR STACKING CYCLES

 ### Redemption Extensions

 This CCIP will implement two new redemption extensions, one each for MIA and NYC.